How the Japanese Stay Healthy Without Dieting

 In major urban cities such as Tokyo, your destination is typically a 20-minute walk from public transportation and walking while eating is frowned upon.
 They keep more active naturally throughout their day and don’t mindlessly eat while rushing to their destination which is common in similar size US cities such as New York.
 This heavily impairs digestion and leaves you much less satisfied as opposed to sitting down and truly taking the time to enjoy your food.
 Dieting encourages convenience meals but it is actually much healthier to sit down and slowly enjoy.

-e each meal is balanced & nutritionally dense
+6) Make sure each meal is balanced & nutritionally dense

 Every single meal in the Japanese diet has a healthy balance of fermented foods, vegetables, a lean protein source, and a carbohydrate.
 They even have a rule that they never eat anything for breakfast that they wouldn’t eat for dinner.
 This leaves their breakfasts much different than ours.